 Printmaking can be messy and take up a lot of space, but with a little planning, you can easily print at home.

-When you start your printmaking journey, you might confine yourself to a quiet corner of a room where you can work undisturbed (read Finding Space at Home for Printmaking) but as your equipment takes up more space, you might consider setting up a home printmaking studio.
-Maybe you’re lucky enough to have an art & craft room that needs a bit of re-organisation.
-Perhaps you have designs on the spare bedroom.
-Or the garden shed.
-Whichever position you’re in, read our tips for turning it into a home print studio.
+When you start your printmaking journey, you might confine yourself to a quiet corner of a room where you can work undisturbed (read Finding Space at Home for Printmaking) but as your equipment takes up more space, you might need to set up a home printmaking studio.
+Maybe you’re lucky enough to have an art & craft room that needs a bit of re-organisation, a spare bedroom or a shed in the garden.
+Whichever position you’re in, read our tips for turning your space into a home printmaking studio that’s easy and fun to work in.

 STORAGE | PREPARATION | PRINTING | DRYING